As an Amazon Associate, I earn from qualifying purchases.

 How Long Do You Have to Wait To Eat Dilly Beans?

 Allow the jars to sit in the fridge for two days before consuming.
-But um, if you’re anything like me you may need to do a few test bites before those two days are up!
+But um, if you’re anything like me, you may need to do a few hundred test bites before those two days are up!

 Pro Tips/Recipe Notes:

-• Use the freshest beans you can find; farmer’s markets are a great source for just-picked beans.
+• Use the freshest beans you can find; farmer’s markets and backyard gardens are a great source for freshly-picked beans.
 The fresher the beans, the crispier the finished product.

 • On average, one pound of beans = one quart of dilly beans.